-The California Animal Health and Food Safety (CAHFS) Laboratory can provide lead and cadmium testing for your eggs.
+The California Animal Health and Food Safety (CAHFS) Laboratory can provide lead testing for your eggs.
 More information can be found at www.cahfs.ucdavis.edu.
+If you are not in California, google "<insert your state here> veterinary diagnostic testing lab" and contact them for guidance.